SymfonyCasts/symfony7/sfcasts/owning-inverse.md

 # The Two Sides of a Relation: Owning vs Inverse

-Fun fact for your next party: Every relationship can be viewed from two different sides.
-Take `Starship` as an example: it has multiple parts, making it a one-to-many relationship from the `Starship` perspective.
+Fun fact for your upcoming Doctrine taco party: Every relationship can be viewed from two different sides.
+Take `Starship`: it has multiple parts, making it a one-to-many relationship from the `Starship` perspective.
 But, flip the telescope around and look from the `StarshipPart` end, and you'll find a many-to-one relationship.
-One of these perspectives is always known as the owning side, and the other, the inverse side.
+One of these perspectives is always known as the "owning" side, and the other, the "inverse" side.

-Now, you might be thinking, "Why do I care about this?"
+Now, you might be thinking, "Why do I care how the sides are named?
+I need to go feed my cat!"
+Tell Mittens to chill for three minutes: this might just save you from a big headache down the road... and a completely missed meal.
-Well, stick with me for a three-minute dive: it might just save you from a big headache down the road.
-Plus, you'll have a new bit of trivia to impress your family with at your next family holiday.
-You can thank me later.

 ## The Owning Side Unveiled